-(d) Signaling: The Signaling module carries out the basic signaling operations according to the signaling protocols, such as registration, invite/disconnect a user, media type and parameter negotiation.
-In contrast to the Call Processing submodule under the Session Manager, the Signaling module is unaware of the states of a particular NCB user session, such as the mapping between a user session and SIP signaling sessions.
-On the other hand, the Signaling module encapsulates the signaling heterogeneity, such as different signaling protocols (SIP [9] vs. H.323 [7]), the availability of NAT traversal [18].

-(e) QoS and Self Management: As illustrated in Figure 5, the QoS and Self-Management module autonomously monitors and adapts the behavior of the Media Delivery module using some embedded software sensors (for monitoring) and effectors (for adaptation), respectively.
+- (d) Signaling: The Signaling module carries out the basic signaling operations according to the signaling protocols, such as registration, invite/disconnect a user, media type and parameter negotiation.
+In contrast to the Call Processing sub-module under the Session Manager, the Signaling module is unaware of the states of a particular NCB user session, such as the mapping between a user session and SIP signaling sessions.
+On the other hand, the Signaling module encapsulates the signaling heterogeneity, such as different signaling protocols (SIP [10] vs. H.323 [12]), the availability of NAT traversal [25]. - (e) QoS and Self Management: As illustrated in Fig. 5, the QoS and Self-Management module autonomously monitors and adapts the behavior of the Media Delivery module using some embedded software sensors (for monitoring) and effectors (for adaptation), respectively.
 It can automatically adapt the transmission parameters and modes by seamlessly handling network transitioning and by hiding network faults.
 The self-management behavior of this module follows the high-level policies specified through the applyPolicy as the guideline from upper-layer applications (see Table 4).
 For example, if the available bandwidth is low, depending user/application preferences specified through high-level policies, this module can either (i) instruct the Media Delivery module to use encoding schemes that provide less resolution and consume less bandwidth; or (ii) suspend video transmission in order to maintain high-quality voice communication; or (iii) slow down (by decreasing socket buffer sizes) file transfer for high-quality video/audio.
-Some experiments showing the benefits of using this self-managing behavior are presented in Section 4.
+Some experiments showing the benefits of using this self-managing behavior are presented in Section 4. - (f) Presence: A user X may need to know whether his/her friend Y is online in the system, indicated by login of Y at his/her signaling server.
+The user X may rely on mechanisms such as SUBSCRIBE/NOTIFY in SIP [10] to request the registration server to "push" the information to the NCB.
+Since this information does not belong to any established session, a separate module, Presence, is introduced for this purpose.

-Figure 5: QoS and Self-Management internal architecture.
+Fig. 5 QoS and self-management internal architecture